 Remove the baked pork chops and gravy from the oven and let them rest for three minutes.

 Scoop them over to a plate, and pour some gravy right over the top of the golden brown chops.

-These are the best pork chops and they have so much flavor.
+These are the best pork chops, and they have so much flavor.
 It doesn’t get any easier than this recipe.
 And that brown gravy is perfect on mashed potatoes, rice, or veggies, too.

 Baked Pork Chops and Gravy